-The Festival benefitted from a variety of private and public sponsors, including American Express, PACE University, Con Edison, GMC, WNYC, NBC Channel 4, Marriott, Century 21, J&R Music World, Starbucks Coffee, and others.
-The Festival's total budget for 2004 and 2005 was over \$14 million, of which sponsorships, partners, and in-kind funding provided approximately \$12 million.
+The Festival benefits from a variety of private and public sponsors, including American Express, PACE University, Con Edison, GMC, WNYC, NBC Channel 4, Marriott, Century 21, J&R Music World, Starbucks Coffee, and others.
+The Festival's total budget for 2004 and 2005 is over \$14 million.
+Of this, sponsorships, partners, and in-kind funding are anticipated to provide at least \$12 million.